Significant-Gravitas/AutoGPT/docs/configuration/memory.md

+!!! warning
+    The Pinecone, Milvus and Weaviate memory backends were rendered incompatible by work on the memory system, and have been removed in `master`.
+    Whether support will be added back in the future is subject to discussion, feel free to pitch in: https://github.com/Significant-Gravitas/Auto-GPT/discussions/4280

 ## Setting Your Cache Type

 By default, Auto-GPT set up with Docker Compose will use Redis as its memory backend.